Khanh D. Pham: Career

-He was selected by the U.S. DoD as the DoD Laboratory Scientist of the Quarter, third quarter 2019, acknowledging his work in some core focus research areas of autonomous radio sensing, precision multi-user access, and cognitive radio resource management.
-The results have been delivering innovation and new technology to industry and Air Force programs by finding ways for new space communications technologies to withstand contested radio environments better.
-Allowing these space communication technologies to be resilient in extreme radio conditions enables more of the space-layer elements for joint all-domain command and control; ambient connectivity; and position, navigation, and timing to the warfighter.
-All of these may translate into closer standoff proximity operations in warfighting contested environments.
+He was named the DoD Laboratory Scientist of the Quarter for the third quarter of 2019, in recognition of his work in autonomous radio sensing, precision multi-user access, and cognitive radio resource management.
+His research has led to new technologies for industry and Air Force programs by improving how space communications can handle contested radio environments.
+Making these technologies more resilient in tough radio conditions supports joint command and control, reliable connectivity, and accurate positioning, navigation, and timing for military operations.
+This could help enable closer operations in contested warfighting environments.

-He was next a student at the Air War College (AWC) via the Distance Learning program, where he graduated with critical thinking about complex national security issues.
-While studying there, Pham discovered he has a deep interest in systems-based analysis of emerging real-world security problems that challenge American national security objectives.
-His contributions to problem solving in national security for Special Operations Command were best exemplified through the capstone study, with the key approaches derived from complex adaptive systems science that were proposed as a potential foundation of integrating US instruments of power and foreign policy towards China's energy security and strategic presence in Central Asia.
+He continued his studies at the Air War College (AWC) through the Distance Learning program, where he developed strong critical thinking skills about complex national security issues.
+During his time there, Pham found a deep interest in using systems-based analysis to address real-world security challenges facing the U.S. His work for Special Operations Command was highlighted in his capstone study, where he suggested using ideas from complex adaptive systems science as a possible way to better coordinate U.S. power and foreign policy in response to China's energy security and growing influence in Central Asia.